Cuculcan/core/README.md

     protected function setTemplateName()
     {
         /*
-        * задается имя шаблона относительно пути указанному в config/config.php */
+        * the template name is set relative to the path specified in config/config.php */
         $this->templateName = '/main.php';
     }